Create Your Own Afro-Latin Groove

 - Students will compose melodies or improvise over the Afro-Latin rhythmic groove using the major pentatonic, minor pentatonic, and blues scales.

-- Computer with a browser such as Chrome, Safari or Firefox, to access the Berklee PULSE website (Request a PULSE demo account)
+- Computer with a browser such as Chrome, Safari or Firefox, to access the Berklee PULSE website (create a PULSE account)

 - Projector, PA system